Different from the Others

-Anders als die Andern is one of the first sympathetic portrayals of homosexuals in cinema.
 The film's basic plot was used again in the 1961 UK film Victim, starring Dirk Bogarde.

 Synopsis

 Veidt portrays a successful violinist, Paul Körner, who falls in love with one of his male students.
 A sleazy extortionist threatens to expose Körner as a homosexual.
 Flashbacks show us how Körner became aware of his orientation and tried first to change it, then to understand it.
 Körner and the extortionist end up in court, where the judge is sympathetic to the violinist, but when the scandal becomes public, Körner's career is ruined and he is driven to suicide.

 Plot

 The film opens with Paul Körner (Conrad Veidt), a successful violinist reading the daily newspaper obituaries, which are filled with vaguely worded and seemingly inexplicable suicides.
 Körner, however, knows that Paragraph 175 is hidden behind them all—that it hangs over German homosexuals "like the Sword of Damocles."

 After this thesis statement, the main plot begins.
 Kurt Sivers (Fritz Schulz) is a fan and admirer of Körner and approaches him in hopes of becoming a student of his.
 Körner agrees, and they begin lessons together, during which they fall for one another.

 Both men experience the disapproval of their parents.
 Neither are out, but Sivers' parents object to the increasingly large amount of attention he focuses on the violin and his unusual infatuation with Körner, and the Körners do not understand why he has shown no interest in finding a wife and starting a family.
 Körner sends his parents to see his mentor, known as just "the Doctor" (Dr. Magnus Hirschfeld).

 The Doctor appears several times in the film, each time to deliver speeches more intended for the audience than the advancement of the plot.
 In this, his first appearance, he tells Körner's parents:

 After Körner's coming out, he and Sivers begin seeing each other more openly.
 While walking together, hand in hand, through the park, they pass a man, Franz Bollek (Reinhold Schünzel), who recognizes Körner.
 Later that day, when Körner is alone, Bollek confronts him and demands hush money or else he will expose Sivers.

 Körner pays him and keeps it a secret from Sivers that he does so.
 Eventually, however, the blackmailer's demands become too great and Körner refuses to pay (Bollek reads Körner's reply to his demand in a gay bar).
 Bollek decides instead to break into Körner's house while he and Sivers are performing, but he is discovered by Sivers and Körner on their return and a fight breaks out.
 In the course of the fight, Bollek reveals to Sivers that he has been blackmailing him.

 Sivers runs away and faces hardships trying to survive alone.
 Körner is left dejected and, over a photo of Sivers, remembers his past.